alphahex99/Supcom2Cards/README.md

 * Afterburn: Blocking doubles your Movement Speed for a few seconds
 * Buhbledow: Dealing damage to somebody halfs the current recharge of their block meter unless full
+* Bomb Bouncer: Taking damage charges a meter that makes your next block spawn a big explosion when full
 * Chrome Shield: Automatically blocks before taking damage if block cooldown allows it
 * Cluster Bomb: Bullets create tiny explosions after impact
 * Colossus: Ridiculous health boost at the cost of your movement speed, jump height and block cooldown